FAQs

 If you missed work and lost income due to an injury caused by another person or company, we can help you file a claim to have your lost wages covered.

-Often, wrongful death compensation includes the cost of counseling, as well as funeral expenses and lost wages if the deceased was the wage earner.
+Often, wrongful death claims and compensation include the cost of counseling, as well as funeral expenses and lost wages if the deceased was the wage earner.
 If you have lost a loved one, we can help you file a claim for all the financial and emotional burdens of this devastating event.

 No. In Ohio you absolutely have the right to select your own doctor any time you are hurt at work.
 An employer can choose to have you examined or drug tested; however, you have the right to go to your own doctor for treatment.
 Read more about this in our article on the topic.